EasyGithDev/PHPOpenAI/README.md

 ## Examples

 Integrating OpenAI into your application is now as simple as a few lines of code.

+You can find all the examples in the folder named "examples".

 ### Text Completion using ChatGPT